lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 {::boilerplate bcp14+}

-This document is consistent with the terminology defined in {{-draft-driscoll-pqt-hybrid-terminology}}.
+This document is consistent with the terminology defined in {{I-D.draft-driscoll-pqt-hybrid-terminology}}.
 In addition, the following terminology is used throughout this document:

 ALGORITHM:
           A standardized cryptographic primitive, as well as